 - Short or inaccessible log retention – Logs are kept briefly or controlled by the vendor.
 When complaints, audits, or FOI requests arrive months later, the evidence is gone or out of reach, and so is your defence.

 These shortcuts might look more affordable.
-They reduce storage, complexity, and scrutiny.
-But the hidden cost: no evidence or defence during audits, investigations, or complaints.
+But the hidden cost is having no evidence or defence during audits, investigations, or complaints.

 5. Tone, Accessibility, and Institutional Credibility